RAMP-project/RAMP/docs/source/examples/multi_cycle/multi_cycle.rst

 Appliances with multiple cycles
 ===============================

-An example of an appliance with multiple cycle is fridge.
-Fridges usually have different duty cycles can be estimated based on seasonal temperature trends.
+An example of an appliance with multiple cycle is a fridge.
+Fridges usually have different duty cycles, which can be estimated based on seasonal temperature trends and/or frequency of user interaction (e.g., how often the door gets opened).

 In this example a fridge with 3 different duty cycles is modelled.
-The time windows are defined for 3 different cycles for 3 different season
+The time windows are defined for 3 different cycles across 3 different season
 types:

 +--------+------------------------------+--------------+--------------+